heygrady/blog/apps/blog-app/src/pages/posts/2025-10-29-evolving-neural-networks-in-type-script.md

 times I'd started a weekend project to experiment with NEAT and hit roadblocks, such as the existing solutions not being very extensible or the best solutions all being in Python.
-Now I know for sure that NEAT is not a panacea and, while it's still a very cool concept, it's not something I need to think about any more.
+Now I know for sure that NEAT is not a panacea and, while it's still a very cool concept, it's not something that will be practical in most enterprise usecases.